JBCL About Time Professional - Time Recording

 accurately recording time for this one.

-Restart and you will see now both clocks are running, but at different
+will see now both clocks are running, but at different intervals.
+This

 Especially if you have interruptions, you often wish to start the clock

-filter this list - if you type "Adm" and press the Up Arrow you will
+You can also filter this list - if you type "Adm" and press the Up Arrow you

 Administration etc.

-entry of cost centres and work descriptions is usually easy as the
+of cost centres and work descriptions is usually easy as the system looks

 To Index